-- This copyright protected technology cannot be used without a permit from Macrovision Corporation.
-It is limited to personal use, etc., as long as the permit from Macrovision Corporation is not issued. - Modifying or disassembling is prohibited. - Dolby digital is manufactured under license from Dolby Laboratories, Inc. - DTS and DTS Digital Surround " The are registered trademarks of Digital Theater Systems, Inc.
+- This copyright protected technology cannot be used without a permit from Macrovision Corporation, It is limited to personal use, etc., as long as the permit from Macrovision Corporation is not issued. - Modifying or disassembling is prohibited. - Dolby digital is manufactured under license from Dolby Laboratories, Inc. - Dolby and the double D mark " Transport Transpo are trademarks of Dolby Laboratories, Inc. - DTS and DTS Digital Surround " " are registered trademarks of Digital Theater Systems, Inc.